 Broadway is synonymous with the rich history of musical theatre in America.
 If you’re visiting NYC from abroad, what better way to learn about America than seeing a quintessentially “American” Broadway musical?
-And if you’re coming here from somewhere else in the United States, why not celebrate your own culture by seeing one of these five shows?
+And if you’re coming here from somewhere else in the United States, why not celebrate your own culture by seeing one of these shows?
 Each has been selected by New York Online as an “All-American” musical, either because it portrays a key aspect of American culture or has a unique place in American theatre history.

 Follow The Temptations on their rise from the streets of Detroit to the Rock & Roll Hall of Fame.
 This high energy, fast-paced jukebox musical garnered 12 Tony nominations—the second-highest total of any show this year.

 Why it’s All-American: Motown holds a key place in American music history.
 It brought soul music to the masses, integrated black and white pop music, and was the soundtrack of the 60’s.
 No group embodied the Motown sound more than the Temptations, and their story is a true rags-to-riches story of the American Dream.
 This show and its talented cast delivers pure American entertainment, with a string of songs from the Temptations’ expansive catalog of Top Ten Hits, including “My Girl,” “Just My Imagination,” and “Papa Was a Rolling Stone,” as well as other Motown hits of the era.

 Rogers & Hammerstein’s beloved classic frontier musical finds new depth in this production, which Time Magazine called “the #1 theatrical event of 2018.”